gtiernon/linreg.package/README.md

 ## Comparison to lm()

 As mentioned above, the goal is to match the output of the already exisitng lm() function.
-Using the same data and model as the above Example, one can see that the lm() function returns the same coefficients.
+Using the same data and model as the above example, one can see that the lm() function returns the same coefficients.

 <img width="696" alt="compare" src="https://user-images.githubusercontent.com/105001724/203407496-1fcbddcf-4b67-49a0-a4bd-9db57463db88.png">